lukasz-lobocki/helper_admin/homelab/README.md

     depends_on:
       - caddy
     ports:
-      # - 80:80 # Can be removed when running behind a web server or reverse proxy
       - 8080:8080
+      # Can be removed when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else).
+See https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md
+      # - 80:80
-      # - 8443:8443 # Can be removed when running behind a web server or reverse proxy
+      # Can be removed when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else).
+See https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md
+      # - 8443:8443
     networks:
+      # Is needed when you want to create the nextcloud-aio network with ipv6-support using this file, see the network config at the bottom of the file
       - nextcloud-aio
     environment:
+      # Allows to set the host directory for Nextcloud's datadir.
+Warning: do not set or adjust this value after the initial Nextcloud installation is done!
+See https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir
       - NEXTCLOUD_DATADIR=/mnt/btrfs/nextcloud
+      # Allows the Nextcloud container to access the chosen directory on the host.
+See https://github.com/nextcloud/all-in-one#how-to-allow-the-nextcloud-container-to-access-directories-on-the-host
       - NEXTCLOUD_MOUNT=/home/la_lukasz/paperless-ngx

-      - APACHE_PORT=11000 # Is needed when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else).
-See https://github.>
+      # Is needed when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else).
+See https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md
+      - APACHE_PORT=11000

-      - APACHE_IP_BINDING=127.0.0.1 # Should be set when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else) that i>
+      # Should be set when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else) that is running on the same host.
+See https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md
+      - APACHE_IP_BINDING=127.0.0.1

-      # - AIO_DISABLE_BACKUP_SECTION=false # Setting this to true allows to hide the backup section in the AIO interface.
-See https://github.com/nextcloud/all->
+      # Setting this to true allows to hide the backup section in the AIO interface.
+See https://github.com/nextcloud/all-in-one#how-to-disable-the-backup-section
+      # - AIO_DISABLE_BACKUP_SECTION=false

-      # - BORG_RETENTION_POLICY=--keep-within=7d --keep-weekly=4 --keep-monthly=6 # Allows to adjust borgs retention policy.
-See https://github.com/nextcloud/a>
+      # Allows to adjust borgs retention policy.
+See https://github.com/nextcloud/all-in-one#how-to-adjust-borgs-retention-policy
+      # - BORG_RETENTION_POLICY=--keep-within=7d --keep-weekly=4 --keep-monthly=6

-      # - COLLABORA_SECCOMP_DISABLED=false # Setting this to true allows to disable Collabora's Seccomp feature.
-See https://github.com/nextcloud/all-in-one#ho>
+      # Setting this to true allows to disable Collabora's Seccomp feature.
+See https://github.com/nextcloud/all-in-one#how-to-disable-collaboras-seccomp-feature
+      # - COLLABORA_SECCOMP_DISABLED=false

-      # - NEXTCLOUD_UPLOAD_LIMIT=10G # Can be adjusted if you need more.
-See https://github.com/nextcloud/all-in-one#how-to-adjust-the-upload-limit-for-nextclo>
+      # Can be adjusted if you need more.
+See https://github.com/nextcloud/all-in-one#how-to-adjust-the-upload-limit-for-nextcloud
+      # - NEXTCLOUD_UPLOAD_LIMIT=10G

-      # - NEXTCLOUD_MAX_TIME=3600 # Can be adjusted if you need more.
-See https://github.com/nextcloud/all-in-one#how-to-adjust-the-max-execution-time-for-next>
+      # Can be adjusted if you need more.
+See https://github.com/nextcloud/all-in-one#how-to-adjust-the-max-execution-time-for-nextcloud
+      # - NEXTCLOUD_MAX_TIME=3600

-      # - NEXTCLOUD_MEMORY_LIMIT=512M # Can be adjusted if you need more.
-See https://github.com/nextcloud/all-in-one#how-to-adjust-the-php-memory-limit-for-ne>
+      # Can be adjusted if you need more.
+See https://github.com/nextcloud/all-in-one#how-to-adjust-the-php-memory-limit-for-nextcloud
+      # - NEXTCLOUD_MEMORY_LIMIT=512M

-      # - NEXTCLOUD_TRUSTED_CACERTS_DIR=/path/to/my/cacerts # CA certificates in this directory will be trusted by the OS of the nexcloud container (Useful e.g>
+      # CA certificates in this directory will be trusted by the OS of the nexcloud container (Useful e.g. for LDAPS) See See https://github.com/nextcloud/all-in-one#how-to-trust-user-defined-certification-authorities-ca
+      # - NEXTCLOUD_TRUSTED_CACERTS_DIR=/path/to/my/cacerts

-      # - NEXTCLOUD_STARTUP_APPS=deck twofactor_totp tasks calendar contacts notes # Allows to modify the Nextcloud apps that are installed on starting AIO the>
+      # Allows to modify the Nextcloud apps that are installed on starting AIO the first time.
+See https://github.com/nextcloud/all-in-one#how-to-change-the-nextcloud-apps-that-are-installed-on-the-first-startup
+      # - NEXTCLOUD_STARTUP_APPS=deck twofactor_totp tasks calendar contacts notes

-      # - NEXTCLOUD_ADDITIONAL_APKS=imagemagick # This allows to add additional packages to the Nextcloud container permanently.
-Default is imagemagick but can>
+      # This allows to add additional packages to the Nextcloud container permanently.
+Default is imagemagick but can be overwritten by modifying this value.
+See https://github.com/nextcloud/all-in-one#how-to-add-os-packages-permanently-to-the-nextcloud-container
+      # - NEXTCLOUD_ADDITIONAL_APKS=imagemagick

-      # - NEXTCLOUD_ADDITIONAL_PHP_EXTENSIONS=imagick # This allows to add additional php extensions to the Nextcloud container permanently.
-Default is imagick>
+      # This allows to add additional php extensions to the Nextcloud container permanently.
+Default is imagick but can be overwritten by modifying this value.
+See https://github.com/nextcloud/all-in-one#how-to-add-php-extensions-permanently-to-the-nextcloud-container
+      # - NEXTCLOUD_ADDITIONAL_PHP_EXTENSIONS=imagick

-      # - NEXTCLOUD_ENABLE_DRI_DEVICE=true # This allows to enable the /dev/dri device in the Nextcloud container.  ^z   ^o ^z   ^o ^z   ^o Warning: this only >
+      # This allows to enable the /dev/dri device in the Nextcloud container.
+Warning: this only works if the '/dev/dri' device is present on the host!
+If it should not exist on your host, don't set this to true as otherwise the Nextcloud container will fail to start!
+See https://github.com/nextcloud/all-in-one#how-to-enable-hardware-transcoding-for-nextcloud
+      # - NEXTCLOUD_ENABLE_DRI_DEVICE=true

-      # - NEXTCLOUD_KEEP_DISABLED_APPS=false # Setting this to true will keep Nextcloud apps that are disabled in the AIO interface and not uninstall them if t>
+      # Setting this to true will keep Nextcloud apps that are disabled in the AIO interface and not uninstall them if they should be installed.
+See https://github.com/nextcloud/all-in-one#how-to-keep-disabled-apps
+      # - NEXTCLOUD_KEEP_DISABLED_APPS=false

-      # - TALK_PORT=3478 # This allows to adjust the port that the talk container is using.
-See https://github.com/nextcloud/all-in-one#how-to-adjust-the-talk->
+      # This allows to adjust the port that the talk container is using.
+See https://github.com/nextcloud/all-in-one#how-to-adjust-the-talk-port
+      # - TALK_PORT=3478

-      # - WATCHTOWER_DOCKER_SOCKET_PATH=/var/run/docker.sock # Needs to be specified if the docker socket on the host is not located in the default '/var/run/d>
+      # Needs to be specified if the docker socket on the host is not located in the default '/var/run/docker.sock'.
+Otherwise mastercontainer updates will fail.
+For macos it needs to be '/var/run/docker.sock'
+      # - WATCHTOWER_DOCKER_SOCKET_PATH=/var/run/docker.sock

     # # Uncomment the following line when using SELinux
     # security_opt: ["label:disable"]